deepdoctection

 docker pull deepdoctection/deepdoctection:<release_tag>

-To start the container, you can use the Docker compose file ./docker/pytorch-gpu/docker-compose.yaml
+To start the container, you can use the Docker compose file ./docker/pytorch-gpu/docker-compose.yaml.

-file provided, specify the host directory where deepdoctection's cache should be stored.
+In the .env file provided, specify the host directory where deepdoctection's cache should be stored.

 This directory will be mounted.
 Additionally, specify a working directory to mount files to be processed into the